 - Create your 500g high extraction flour by sifting your whole wheat flour.
-The flour that falls through the sifter is what you’ll use now, the bran that remains on the top can be reserved and used to coat your bannetons to prevent sticking instead of using white rice flour
+The flour that falls through the sifter is what you'll use now, the bran that remains on the top can be reserved and used to coat your bannetons to prevent sticking but also increasing the whole grain percentage in this bread

-- Add 825g water at 85º F to your mixing bowl
+- Add 825g water to your mixing bowl

 - Mix until all the dry flour is incorporated

-- Cover with plastic wrap and keep covered in a warmish place in your kitchen at around 77ºF
+- Cover with plastic wrap and keep covered in a warmish place in your kitchen at around 77°F (25°C)

-After six hours mix together an additional 125g H2O @ 85ºF and 175g levain in a separate bowl.
-Mix these until the levain is full dissolved in the water.
+After six hours mix an additional 125g water and 175g levain in a separate bowl.
+Mix these until you've fully dissolved the levain in the water.